Greeley-Robotics/conventions/readme.md

 ### Source

-Most of these rules/guidelines are defined at [Oracle](https://www.oracle.com/java/technologies/javase/codeconventions-introduction.html).
-If something is unclear please default to Oracle's convention.
+Most of these rules/guidelines are defined at [Google](https://google.github.io/styleguide/javaguide.html).
+If something is unclear please default to Google's Java conventions.

 ## Version control